VDB Comparison

 Generation - prompting the LLM to generate a text answer to your query

-# load the 7B parameter Llama model for chat from Huggingface - for the first run this will download model, for subsequent ones it will load it model = "meta-llama/Llama-2-7b-chat-hf" # we use the pure transformers library without popular wrappers - but LLamaIndex and LangChain can easily be plugged in here as those use transformers under the hood too tokenizer = AutoTokenizer.from_pretrained(model) pipeline = pipeline( "text-generation", model=model, torch_dtype=torch.float16, device_map="auto", # we prompt the LLM for text generation with our RAG query sequences = pipeline( query, do_sample=True, top_k=10, num_return_sequences=1, eos_token_id=tokenizer.eos_token_id, pad_token_id=tokenizer.eos_token_id, ) for seq in sequences: print(f"Result: {seq['generated_text']}")
+# load the 7B parameter Llama model for chat from Huggingface # for the first run this will download model, for subsequent ones it will load it model = "meta-llama/Llama-2-7b-chat-hf" # we use the pure transformers library without popular wrappers # but LLamaIndex and LangChain can easily be plugged in here as those use transformers under the hood too tokenizer = AutoTokenizer.from_pretrained(model) generation_pipeline = pipeline( "text-generation", model=model, torch_dtype=float16, device_map="auto", ) # we prompt the LLM for text generation with our RAG query sequences = generation_pipeline( rag_query, do_sample=True, top_k=10, num_return_sequences=1, eos_token_id=tokenizer.eos_token_id, pad_token_id=tokenizer.eos_token_id, ) for seq in sequences: print(f"Result: {seq['generated_text']}")

-The text answer is structured, contains information from your context documents, and is tailored to your question.
-Based on our hardware, the query will generate results in a manageable time.
-In 3), we can see that the generated text contains the correct annual term.
-This is mainly because our Superlinked-powered retrieval feeds our HR chatbot the right thing as context information.
+Our HR chatbot's text answer is structured, contains relevant information from our context documents, and is tailored to our question.
+Because of our hardware setup, our chatbot generates results in a manageable time.
+We see that the generated text in "3." (above) contains the correct annual term, mainly because our Superlinked-powered retrieval feeds our HR chatbot the right thing as context information.

-Using Superlinked’s Recency space, TextSimilarity space, and Query time weights to power retrieval enables semantic search to achieve high quality nuanced outcomes at scale, even in cases where accurate results require prioritizing both recency and relevance.
+Using Superlinked’s Recency, TextSimilarity, and Usefulness spaces along with Query time weights to power retrieval enables semantic search to achieve high quality, nuanced outcomes at scale, even in cases where accurate results require prioritizing both recency and relevance.
 This HR chatbot example is just one example of what you can do with the Superlinked library.

 Stay updated with VectorHub